 Fighter of Interest: Pedro Munhoz

-It is no surprise to long time fans that the sport of mixed martial arts has a surplus of interesting, classy gentlemen.
-Munhoz is no different.
+In terms of marketability, Munhoz has a lot to offer.
 The native Brazilian charms media members and the layperson alike with his boyish good looks, friendly personality and near perfect English.

 A superficial overview of his career may lead someone to think this BJJ black belt is a fighter who leans heavily on their wrestling and grappling game.
-But after primarily training with Rafael Cordeiro at King’s MMA in southern California, Munhoz does most of his work on the feet.
-True to the gym’s archetype, Munhoz utilizes high intensity pressure tactics, covering great distance with his punches and usually finishing with hard low kicks.
+That’s an area of strength for him, but after primarily training with Rafael Cordeiro at King’s MMA in southern California, Munhoz does most of his work on the feet.
+True to the gym’s archetype, Munhoz utilizes high intensity pressure tactics, covering great distance with his combinations and usually finishing with hard low kicks.

 Many fans first became introduced to “The Young Punisher” during his stint with the RFA, where Munhoz battled and defeated UFC veteran Jeff Curran over five rounds on the world’s most slippery canvas.